Advice for Healthy Living

 - Info »

-The Three Gunas, known as Sattva, Rajas and Tamas, govern the entire field of change - our visible universe.
+The Three Gunas, known as Sattva, Rajas and Tamas, govern the entire field of change—our visible universe.
 With respect to human physiology, they are sometimes called the Mental Doshas because their influence is most prominent at that level.
 They are inter-dependent.
 Sattva is the force of evolution, progress and purity.
-Tamas is the force which opposes Sattva, retards action and results in destruction and decay.
+Tamas (the word literally means "darkness") is the force which opposes Sattva, retards action and results in destruction and decay.
 Rajas is the impulse to action which maintains the coordination of Sattva and Tamas.
+Rajas is movement without a direction.
 Technically, Sattva is really not a "Dosha" because it is pure and the Doshas represent impurity in the sense of separation from the Self (Atma).

 Nature is fundamentally evolutionary and progresses through cycles of rest and activity.
 All three Gunas are ever-present in the material world.
 Rajas invokes Tamas to destroy the current state to permit Sattva to create the new.